zhouhuashan/onnxruntime/README.md

 `ALL_BUILD.vcxproj` will check external dependecies and takes a little longer.
 During development you want to use a more specific project like `lotus_test_core_runtime.vcxproj`.

+## Enable Clang tools
+You may also add '-DCMAKE_EXPORT_COMPILE_COMMANDS=ON' to your cmake args, then your build engine(like msbuild/make/ninja) will generate a compile\_commands.json file for you.
+Please copy this file to the top source directory.
+Then you can use clang tools like ['clang-rename'](http://clang.llvm.org/extra/clang-rename.html), ['clang-tidy'](http://clang.llvm.org/extra/clang-tidy/) to clean up or refactor your code.

 # Source tree structure
 TODO